tienshen/ml-systems-bench/README.md

 - frequent CPU↔CoreML transitions
 - significant dispatch overhead

-One hypothesis is that model scale or embedding footprint contributes to fragmentation; however, because CoreML internals are proprietary, we test this empirically by reducing model depth and hidden size.”
+One hypothesis is that model scale or embedding footprint may contributes to fragmentation; however, because CoreML internals are proprietary, we test this empirically by reducing model depth and hidden size.

 Much of the CoreML architecture and specs are propriatary and not made publicly available.
 We can only obtain system insights by stress testing CoreML.